Rule ID: SUK/1007/v1.0

 -

-Walls filter: Defines the compartmentation walls to have fire seal dimensions requirements checked.
+Walls filter: Defines the compartmentation walls to have fire seal dimension requirements checked.

 -